sommerfeld-io/.github/docs/development-guide.md

 ### Source Code Hosting

-All related projects are hosted on GitHub.
+All projects are hosted on GitHub.

 ### Pipelines and Workflows